Discharge Rate with respect to Settling Velocity Solution

 What is Discharge Rate with respect to Settling Velocity?

-The Discharge Rate with respect to Settling Velocity formula is defined as the amount of sediment moved by a stream in a given time, measured by dry weight or by volume and is represented as Q = A*vs or Discharge = Area*Settling Velocity.
-The area is the amount of two-dimensional space taken up by an object & Settling velocity is defined as the terminal velocity of a particle in still fluid.
+The Discharge Rate with respect to Settling Velocity formula is defined as the amount of sediment moved by a stream in a given time, measured by dry weight or by volume and is represented as Q = A*Vs or Discharge = Area*Settling Velocity.
+The Area of a sedimentation tank refers to the surface area of the tank where sedimentation, or the settling of suspended particles, occurs & The Settling Velocity refers to the rate at which a particle suspended in a fluid (like water or air) falls under the influence of gravity until reaches a constant speed.

 How to calculate Discharge Rate with respect to Settling Velocity?